The smalles province of all but certainly not the most unimportant one.

 Actually you can find two castles in the village of Duino.
 Both are built on top of a cliff overlooking the sea, but that's where the similarity ends.
 The 'youngest' dates from the 15th century, while his older brother, was built about 400 years earlier.
 Of the oldest one only remains a ruin and a legend.
 The legend of "la dama bianca" - the white lady.

-In the early years of the 20th century, the'youngest' castle was a playground for famous persons from the art and literary world who came here as guests.
+In the early years of the 20th century, the 'youngest' castle was a playground for famous persons from the art and literary world who came here as guests.
 The most famous one is the writer Rainer Rilke who was inspired by the castle in his work.
-His name was given to the nearby path, 'il Sentiero Rilke', an exquisitely beautiful trail of 2 km. which runs right along the coastline facing the sae.
+His name was given to the nearby path, 'il Sentiero Rilke', an exquisitely beautiful trail of 2 km. which runs right along the coastline facing the sea.
 While walking you can enjoy the view of the Adriatic sea and with clear weather you can see the coastline of Slovenia and the Gulf of Trieste.
-You are surrounded by the diverse flora and fauna that grows well in and on the karst rocks.
-Continue reading
+You are surrounded by a big variety of flora and fauna that grows well in and on the karst rocks.

 Muggia is the last port town in northeastern Italy.
 If you drive a little further then you arrive in Slovenia.
 If you stroll through the town then it seems like you are walking in Venice.
 How did that happen?
 Well because in 1420 the Republic of Venice decided to occupy this town.
 They had already taken Friuli but couldn't get a grip on the 'Venezia Giulia' part of this region because of the powerful position of the Austrian earls and the House of Habsburg.